Can I switch energy supplier if I owe money in the UK?

 Complete the form to see whole-of-market home energy options.
 We’ll guide you if debt may affect switching.

-UK rules: can you switch if you owe your supplier money?
+UK rules in 2026: can you switch if you owe your supplier money?

-In the UK, suppliers can place an objection to your switch in certain situations.
-The most common is debt on a credit meter above £500.
-But “owing money” doesn’t automatically mean you’re stuck—there are routes to switch, reduce the debt, or move the debt with you (in some cases).
+UK suppliers can place an objection to your switch only in defined situations.
+The most common is debt older than 28 days that exceeds £500 per fuel on a credit meter.
+But owing money doesn’t automatically mean you’re stuck—there are routes to switch, reduce the debt, or move the debt with you.
+These rules are set by Ofgem and apply across Great Britain regardless of who you switch to.

-• You owe £500 or less on a credit meter
+• You owe £500 or less per fuel on a credit meter

-• You have a prepayment meter and your debt fits DAP rules
+• You have a prepayment meter and your debt (up to £500/fuel) fits DAP rules

-• Your bill is high due to an error and you’re actively disputing it (ask your supplier for the status and next steps)
+• Your balance is inflated by an error you’re actively disputing (confirm the status with your supplier)

 When switching may be blocked

-• You owe more than £500 on a credit meter (gas/electric combined)
+• Older debt (over 28 days) of more than £500 per fuel on a credit meter

 • You’ve missed agreed repayments and the supplier objects

-• There’s a complex metering issue that needs resolving first (rare, but possible)
+• A complex metering issue that needs resolving first (rare, but possible)

-• You’re trying to switch away mid-investigation without contacting your supplier
+• You try to switch away mid-investigation without contacting your supplier

 Quick eligibility check: are you likely to be able to switch?